Tillya Tepe Buddhist coin: Ideography

 The ideography is the same as a plaster emblemata from Begram that depicts Heracles.
 Scholars have said the "representation seems to refer to the Vajrapani theme, which symbolizes the power of the Buddhist doctrine and tuition in Gandaharan art".

 Iconography

 Obverse

 On the obverse can be seen a man who is almost naked rolling a wheel.
 The legend in Kharoshthi reads Dharmacakrapravata[ko] "The one who turned the Wheel of the Law".
-He is wearing nothing except a Hellenistic-style chlamys and a petasus hat (an iconography similar to that of Hermes/ Mercury).
+He is wearing a Hellenistic-style chlamys and a petasus hat (an iconography similar to that of Hermes/ Mercury).
 Various identities have been suggested for the being depicted on the coins, from Shiva to Zeus, and most often, the Buddha himself in an early representation.

 Hermes was considered in ancient Greece as a psychopomp, an intercessor between mortals and the divine, and conductor of souls into the afterlife.
 Besides similarities in metaphysical roles, the similarity between the names of their respective mothers, Maya for the Buddha and Maia for Hermes, have often been noted, as well as the stories of their miraculous births.